Joseroman12/nperrin/data/what-the-fuck-is-this-site.md

 There isn't one.
 I just wanted to worry less about design decisions.

 I even copied the css for [this guy](http://bettermotherfuckingwebsite.com/), and the table styles from GitHub markdown pages.
+This is the [only css I use](/styles.css).

-Although the design is very simple, I'll make some [improvements](./improvements) to the site, but the main "philosophy" will mantain the same.
+Although the design is very simple, I'll make some [improvements](/site-improvements) to the site, but the main "philosophy" will maintain the same.